Mai0313/claude-code/README.md

    - Windows: you’ll see a download link; install Node.js from that link, then run the installer again

 - Authentication setup (recommended):
-   - When asked “Do you want to configure JWT token for API authentication? (y/N)”, choose y
+   - When asked “Do you want to configure GAISF token for API authentication? (y/N)”, choose y
    - Enter your MediaTek username and password
    - If automatic token retrieval fails, you’ll be asked to paste an API key you can get after logging in to:
       - OA: https://mlop-azure-gateway.mediatek.inc/auth/login